-A degree with a major in general studies requires the successful completion of 120 semester hours of coursework appropriate to the option chosen (in-depth focus, interdisciplinary breadth, or individual studies.
+Coursework for the major in general studies includes 15 credits in each of two different disciplines.
 The general studies major requires prior approval.
-Students must submit a formal proposal explaining the focus and curricular objectives of the proposed course of student and identifying specific courses to fulfill those objectives.
-Students should consult an advisor about the requirements and procedure for submitting a proposal.
+Unless the curriculum has already been defined by UMUC, students must submit a formal proposal explaining the focus and curricular objectives of the proposed course of study and identifying specific courses to fulfill those objectives.
+Students should consult an advisor about eligibility for the major and about the requirements and procedure for submitting a proposal.

-The general studies major is subject to all requirements and limitations applied to other majors.
 The following course sequence will fill the requirements for the B.S. in general studies if course selection in the major is approved.
-Coursework includes 30 semester hours for the major (indicated by \blacklozenge); 44 semester hours in general education requirements (GERs); and 46 semester hours in the minor, electives, and other degree requirements.
-At least 15 semester hours in the major must be earned in upper-level courses (numbered 300 or above).
-Since some recommended courses fill more than one requirement, substituting courses for those listed may make it necessary to take additional courses to meet degree requirements.
-Students should consult an advisor whenver taking advantage of other options.
-Information on alternate courses (where allowable) to fulfill general education requirements (in communications, arts and humanities, behavioral and social sciences, biological and physical sciences, mathematics, and interdisciplinary issues) and cross-curricular requirements (in civic responsibility, historical, and international perspectives) maybe found on page 44.
+Coursework for the major is indicated by •.
+Since some recommended courses fulfill more than one requirement, substituting courses for those listed may make it necessary to take additional courses to meet degree requirements.
+Students should consult an advisor whenever taking advantage of other options.
+Information on alternate courses (where allowable) to fulfill general education requirements (in communications, arts and humanities, behavioral and social sciences, biological and physical sciences, mathematics, and interdisciplinary issues) and cross-curricular requirements (in civic responsibility, historical, and international perspectives) may be found on page 47.

-General Studies Major Courses
+General Studies Degree Courses